 John 18:36a ESV

-Jesus did not confirm the obvious association when pressed.
+Jesus did not confirm the obvious association with the Jews when Pilate pressed him.
 He very intentionally refused to be identified by his religious, political, cultural, and societal group in this world.
 Jesus had a higher calling, a more fundamental identity than his “place” in this world.
+His kingdom is not of this world!

-Jesus said, also, of his followers that they are “not of the world”; rather they are chosen “out of the world”.
-(John 15:18-19) Their primary and fundamental identity, which overshadows and eclipses all other identities in this world, is in relation to Jesus, as disciples and followers of Jesus.
+Jesus said also of his followers that they are “not of the world”; rather they are chosen “out of the world”.
+(John 15:18-19) Their primary and fundamental identity, which overshadows and eclipses all other identities in this world, is in relation to Jesus.
+They are disciples and followers of Jesus.
+Full stop.

 Perhaps, this explains why we don’t know much about them.
 We can’t peg them into a First Century group because they left behind their group allegiances and affiliations to follow Jesus.
 They were no longer of the world, and those group affiliations no longer defined them.

-I meditate on these things as I read and hear about Christians in the news and all the labels pinned on them, all the labels they take on themselves.
+I meditate on these things as I read and hear about Christians in the news, including the labels pinned on them and the labels they take on themselves.
 I wonder if we have lost a sense of what it really means to follow Jesus.
 I wonder if many of us have failed to respond to Jesus calling us out of this world.

 When Jesus responded to Pilate to say, “My kingdom is not of this world,” he added another statement.
 He said,